 Campbell University began addressing healthcare issues in 1985 with the establishment of the nationally acclaimed School of Pharmacy, which was the first new pharmacy school founded in the United States in more than 35 years.
 In addition to offering the Doctor of Pharmacy program, the school offers undergraduate and graduate programs in clinical research and pharmaceutical sciences.
-In 2009, the name was formally changed from the School of Pharmacy to the College of Pharmacy & Health Sciences in order to provide additional health science programs, including the Physician Assistant program (2011), a Master of Public Health degree (2012), a Doctor of Physical Therapy degree (2014), and a Bachelor of Science of Nursing (2015).
-The Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) was established in 2011.
+In 2009, the name was formally changed from the School of Pharmacy to the College of Pharmacy & Health Sciences to provide additional health science programs, including the Physician Assistant program (2011), a Master of Public Health degree (2012), a Doctor of Physical Therapy degree (2014), and a Bachelor of Science of Nursing (2016).
+The Campbell University Jerry M. Wallace School of Osteopathic Medicine was established in 2011.

-2.2 Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM)
+2.2 Campbell University Jerry M. Wallace School of Osteopathic Medicine

-CUSOM has three distinct graduate programs - Doctor of Osteopathic Medicine (DO), Master of Science in Biomedical Sciences (MSBS), and Master of Health Professions Education (MHPE).
+CUSOM has three distinct graduate programs - the Doctor of Osteopathic Medicine (DO), the Doctor of Behavioral Health (DBH), and the Master of Science in Biomedical Sciences (MSBS).

 CUSOM admitted its first class of DO students in August of 2013 and became the second-largest medical school in the state of North Carolina.
-Factors that led to the establishment of the school were an increased demand for primary care physicians, an aging population that will require medical services and many areas of the state designated as medically underserved.
-Osteopathic medicine's historical roots are in rural primary care with approximately 60% of osteopathic physicians choosing to practice family medicine, internal medicine, pediatrics, and obstetrics and gynecology.
+Factors which led to the establishment of the school were an increased demand for primary care physicians, an aging population that will require medical services, and many areas of the state designated as medically underserved.
+Osteopathic medicine's historical roots are in rural primary care with approximately 57% of osteopathic physicians choosing to practice family medicine, internal medicine, pediatrics, and obstetrics and gynecology.

-In 2015, CUSOM started a Master of Science in Biomedical Science (MSBS) program and matriculated the first MSBS cohort in 2015.
+In 2015, CUSOM started a Master of Science in Biomedical Sciences (MSBS) program and matriculated the first MSBS cohort in 2015.

 In 2019, CUSOM started a Master of Health Professions Education (MHPE) program and matriculated the first MHPE cohort in 2020.
+The final MHPE cohort graduated in December 2024 and the program was concluded.